 The History curriculum is semi-chronological in design, with an emphasis on British History, but with world topics explored to provide context.
 This allows for age-appropriate subject matter and for themes to be revisited over the course of a child's time at the school.
 As such, topics might best be thought of as chapters with intertwining story strands.
 For example, the Aztecs topic studied in the Summer Term of Year 5 is complimented by an investigation into the first British settlements in North America in the Summer Term of Year 6.
 With current historical and archaeological discoveries investigated where appropriate, the syllabus is vibrant and relevant.

-In Year 3, children learn about the Romans and Vikings.
+Year 3: Children in Year 3 learn about the Romans and Vikings.
 This covers invasion and settlement, village and town life and the spread of Christianity.

-In Year 4, the Tudors and World War 2 are studied as topics, with the curriculum supplemented with trips to museums.
+Year 4: The Tudors and World War 2 are studied as topics by Year 4 children, with the curriculum supplemented with trips to museums.

-In Year 6, the Norman Conquest leads on to a study of medieval village and town life, which paints the backdrop for the medieval history studied at Common Entrance.
+Year 6: The Norman Conquest leads on to a study of medieval village and town life, which paints the backdrop for the medieval history studied at Common Entrance.
 The Summer Term topic, Brave New Worlds, focuses on British settlers in North America.